 Introduction

 Welcome to the ‘Audit sampling’ vignette of the jfa package.
-Here you can find a detailed explanation of the functions in the package that facilitate the statistical audit sampling workflow.
-Specifically, these functions implement standard audit sampling techniques to calculate sample sizes, select items from a population, and evaluate misstatement in a data sample.
-The jfa package enables users to create a prior probability distribution to perform Bayesian audit sampling using these functions.
-For more detailed explanations of each function, read the other vignettes on the package website.
+This page provides a straightforward guide to the functions in the package that are designed to facilitate statistical audit sampling.
+Specifically, these functions implement standard audit sampling techniques to calculate sample sizes, select items from a population, and evaluate the misstatement in a data sample compliant with international standards on auditing (American Institute of Certified Public Accountants (AICPA), 2021; International Auditing and Assurance Standards Board (IAASB), 2018; Public Company Accounting Oversight Board (PCAOB), 2020).
+The package allows enables to specify a prior probability distribution to conduct Bayesian audit sampling using these functions.

 Functions and intended usage